6 tips to keep your vehicle in good shape

 Tip 2: Boost the battery

 The battery slowly loses its charge when a vehicle sits idle – not least because the high-tech computers in today’s cars are always on, even when the engine is switched off.
 During the coronavirus lockdown, it should be enough to simply start the car every 3-4 days to prevent battery drain.
-Take your vehicle out occasionally for a short drive (at least 5-10 minutes) to recharge the battery and allow the engine oil and coolant to circulate.
+Take your vehicle out occasionally (only if lockdown restrictions allow) for a short drive (at least 5-10 minutes) to recharge the battery and allow the engine oil and coolant to circulate.
 If the vehicle will be left unused for any length of time, it can be a good idea to disconnect the cable at the negative battery terminal.
 The best approach varies depending on the make, model and year of the vehicle, so check the manufacturer's guidelines to be sure.